harness/developer-hub/docs/artifact-registry/get-started/quickstart.md

 ---
-title: Quick Start
+title: Quick Start with Docker
-description: Get started with Harness Artifact Registry
+description: Build a Docker Registry with Harness
 sidebar_position: 20
 ---

 The Harness Artifact Registry module allows you to quickly and easily store your digital artifacts.

-Use this quick start guide to learn what the module has to offer and how to use it.
+Use this docker quick start guide to learn what the module has to offer and how to use it.

 ## Prerequisite

-This quick start guide requires the use of docker, so ensure that you can use the docker CLI locally.
+This quick start guide requires the use of docker, so ensure that you can use the docker CLI.

 ## Creating a registry